jraymondt/badgers-rift/src/content/blog/2025/this-is-fine.md

 ---
 title: true love is a blind pie tasting
-description: absolutely carpet boraxed and ready for the woodchipper
+description: Absolutely carpet boraxed and ready for the woodchipper- a Thanksgiving meditation on love and 3.14.
 pubDate: 29 November 2025
 heroImage: '/img/2025/eyepie.webp'
 tags:
   - thanksgive
   - crumble
   - pie
+  - love
+  - thanksgiving
+  - food
 ---

 ## this goose is everything, this, this is fine